How to Compute the Probability of a Word: Experimental Setup

 \subsection{Sentence Comprehension}

 \paragraph{Data.} We use four well-established reading time datasets, in which participants were given text passages to read and their reading time was recorded.
-For two of these datasets---Natural Stories \citep{futrell-etal-2018-natural} and Brown \citep{smith2013-log-reading-time}---measurements were collected using the self-paced paradigm.
+For two of these datasets---Natural Stories \citep{futrell-etal-2018-natural} and Brown \citep{smith2013-log-reading-time}---measurements were collected using the self-paced paradigm \citep{Just1982ParadigmsAP}.
 For the other two datasets---Provo \citep{provo} and Dundee \citep{dundee}---eye-tracking movements were recorded.
 Each of these datasets provides the reading time each participant spent on a word.
-For the purpose of our analysis, we aggregate reading times per word (i.e., across participants).
+Following the works whose experiments we aim to replicate, we aggregate reading times per word (i.e., across participants).
 We thus analyse the average reading time participants spent on a word.

 \paragraph{Evaluation.} Studies of sentence comprehension are often concerned with a variable's \defn{predictive power}: its ability to predict sentence comprehension data.
 Formally, let $\dataset = \{\vx_n, y_n\}_{n=1}^N$ be a reading times dataset, where $y_n \in \R_{+}$ represents the average time participants spent reading a word $\word_n$, and $\vx_n \in \R^{d}$ is a vector containing a number of measurements taken on that word.
 Among these quantities is a word's length (in characters) and unigram frequency.
 Further, let $\regressor$ be a regressor that takes $\vx_n$ as input and predicts $y_n$.
 We use $\psi$ to denote this regressor's parameters.
 A variable's predictive power is then the change in $\dataset$'s log-likelihood (denoted as $\deltallh$) under two regressors: one where $\vx$ includes this variable ($\regressorone$), and one where it does not ($\regressortwo$):